Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Product Formula Representation of Measures on Dyadic Sets

-We define a \textit{dyadic set} $X$ to be a set which has an ordered binary set system consisting of disjoint left and right child subsets for each parent set, whose union is the parent set.
-The set $X$ is a parent set and the root of the ancestor tree.
-A binary set system can be finite or infinite.
-A binary set system determines a binary tree whose nodes are the sets in the binary set system.
-Sometimes we will refer to the sets in the binary set system as the dyadic (sub)sets of $X$.
-A \textit{positive measure} $\mu$ on a sigma algebra generated by a binary set system for the dyadic set $X$ is determined by an additive non-negative function on sets in the binary set system with the constraint $\mu(X) > 0$.
-In other words, the measure of the left child $L(S)$ plus the measure of the right child $R(S)$ is the measure of their parent $S$.
+unless $b = 1$, when $R(S) = [\frac{a+b}{2},1]$.
+This is required in order for a given function or measure to be properly reproduced.

 Thus positive measures never take negative values on sets in the sigma algebra generated by the the sets in the binary set system, but even if the measures of all sets in an infinite binary set system are positive there may be sets in the generated sigma algebra whose measure is zero (e.g. the measure of a point in the unit interval is zero even though the measures of all of the dyadic intervals is positive).
 This is because the sigma algebra contains all sets generated from sets in the binary set system by countable union, countable intersection and complementation.
 If the total volume of the measure is $1$, the measure determines a probability distribution on the sigma algebra of sets generated by the sets in the binary set system.
-The simplest such measure is the naive measure $dy$ which assigns $dy(X) = 1$ and assigns to the left and right children half the measure of their parent .
+The simplest such measure is the naive measure $dy$ which assigns $dy(X) = 1$ and assigns to the left and right children half the measure of their parent.

-The dyadic product formula representation for a measure $\mu$ on a dyadic set $X$ is a product of factors $1 + a_S h_S$.
+The dyadic product formula representation for a measure $\mu$ on a dyadic set $X$ is a product of factors $1 + a_S h_S$, each of which is a function on $X$.
 There is one factor for each parent set $S$ (i.e. each non-leaf set) in the binary set system.
-In the factor $1 + a_S h_S$, $h_S$ is a Haar-like function defined to have value $1$ on $L(S)$, $-1$ on $R(S)$, and $0$ on $X-S$.
+In the factor $1 + a_S h_S$, $h_S$ denotes the haar-like function defined to have value $1$ on $L(S)$, $-1$ on $R(S)$, and $0$ on $X-S$.

 In each factor $a_S$ is the \textit{product coefficient parameter} defined as a solution to the following equations: